fedragon/bookmarkd/pocket-importer/README.md

 # Pocket importer

-Imports Pocket saves into Bookmd.
+Imports Pocket saves in Obsidian using `bookmarkd`.

 **Disclaimer:** Use at your own risk, no guarantees whatsoever.
 I've used it to migrate my own Pocket saves and it worked fine except for a few websites.